-However, this type of categorization is of limited value inasmuch many infertile couples have multiple factors simultaneously and no allowance is made for female age or reduced ovarian reserve which often presents the single greatest challenge.
+However, this type of categorization is of limited value inasmuch as many infertile couples have multiple factors simultaneously and no allowance is made for female age or reduced ovarian reserve which often presents the single greatest challenge.

 Eggs are essential to the success of reproduction because they make a much greater contribution to the developing embryo than the sperm.
 Women are born with all the eggs they will ever have.
-Of the approximately half a million eggs in the ovaries of a newborn female, only about 300-400 will be ovulated during a woman’s reproductive years from puberty to menopause.
+Of the approximately half-million eggs in the ovaries of a newborn female, only about 300-400 will be ovulated during a woman’s reproductive years from puberty to menopause.
 The vast majority of eggs undergo degeneration through a process known as atresia which occurs regardless of pregnancy, breastfeeding or the use of hormonal contraceptives.

 The three major areas of egg dysfunction are: